USDA Plant Hardiness Zone Map

 How does this Hardiness Zone Map differ from the old one?

 • Maine’s temperatures now appear slightly warmer.
-Part of this “warming” may be a result of higher resolution due to the use of GIS techniques in the new map, rather than actual warming.
+Part of this “warming” may be a result of higher resolution due to the use of GIS techniques in the new map.

 What do the Hardiness Zones mean?